 The success rates for the clinically evaluable population are provided in Table 7.

 |No diabetes mellitus||142/164 (87)||162/182 (89)|

 |Less than 65 years of age||190/218 (87)||205/241 (85)|

 |65 years of age or older||35/43 (81)||33/46 (72)|

 |Women||95/113 (84)||101/115 (88)|

-The following clinical efficacy rates were obtained, per organism.
+The clinical efficacy rates by pathogen are provided in Table 8.
 The values represent the number of patients clinically cured/number of clinically evaluable patients at the post-treatment follow-up visit, with the percent cure in parentheses (Fully Evaluable analysis set).

 |Staphylococcus aureus, methicillin susceptible||82/88 (93)||84/100 (84)|

 |Enterococcus faecalis||9/12 (75)||14/20 (70)|